Krayaty/bffl/UCs/CRUD.md

 ## 1. Use-Case Name
 ### 1.1 Brief Description
-The CRUD contains all Use Cas
+The CRUD contains all Use Cases, the user should be able to perform.

 ## 2. Mock Up